-What do I do if I miss a dose?
 If you miss a dose, you may take it a day later.
 If it is almost time for your next dose, skip the missed dose.
 Take your next regularly scheduled dose.
 Do not take two doses at the same time.

-What are some possible side effects of this medicine?
 Potential side effects include stomach upset and urinary problems due to the strain the injections place on the kidneys.
 Depression is another possible side effect.
 Some patients are unable to control their urine, and/or have

 diarrhea.
 Finally, some patients reported an unpleasant odor.
 Lipotropic injections change the function of the digestive system temporarily.
 This can result in extreme exhaustion, since the body is not used to working at this level and condition.
 Unexplained pain in unrelated parts of the body is another potential side effect.